BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 - **NEW - Most non-binary sensors have a state_class assigned to allow collection of long-term statistics in HA**

-* **NEW - Manual diagnostic refresh command and manual engine RPM refresh command are working**
+- **NEW - Manual diagnostic refresh command and manual engine RPM refresh command are working**

-* **NEW - OnStar password/pin and MQTT password are masked by default in the console log output.
+- **NEW - OnStar password/pin and MQTT password are masked by default in the console log output.
 To see these values in the console log output, set "LOG_LEVEL" to "debug"**

+- **NEW - New options for securing connectivity for MQTTS using TLS**
+    - MQTT_REJECT_UNAUTHORIZED (Default: "true", set to "false" only for testing.)
+    - MQTT_CA_FILE
+    - MQTT_CERT_FILE
+    - MQTT_KEY_FILE

 ## Helpful Usage Notes